cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

  * add missing return statement
  * variable rename when duplicate names exists in the same code block
  * split variable declaration list in individual variable statements.
+ * to named parameters - select a fragment of a parameter declaration list and it will offer to declare all parameters in an interface and use them as an object literal - see: https://github.com/Microsoft/TypeScript/issues/23552

 and more to come!!